barbarakogus/albums-search/README.md

 # Albums search

 In this project, I make requests to Apple and Vagalume API, using retrofit as a framework to make the requests and callback and coroutines to handle the data.
 To display the albuns I use the library recyclerView.
-The goal of this project was to learn and practice this technique.
+The goal of this project was to learn and practice these technique.

 ## Demo